-Lasting power of attorney (also known as LPA) allows you to appoint someone you trust to make necessary decisions on your behalf.
+Lasting Power of Attorney (also known as LPA) allows you to appoint someone you trust to make necessary decisions on your behalf.
 This is usually the case when a person is unable to do them by themselves due to illness, accident or dementia.

 Defining LPA and Its Purpose